fixxtion1/dsa-lake/Recursion/README.md

 ## Types of Recursion

 ### Functional Recursion:
-We expect to return the answer from the function.<br />
+We expect to return the answer from the function.(works expectionaly well with expectation faith strategy)<br />

 ### Parameterised Recursion:
-We try to form answer from top to base case in the parameters and expect to print the answer in base case.
+We try to form answer from top to base case in the parameters and expect to print the answer in base case (or maybe store).

 *It is better to use parameterised recursion as functional someimtes may lead to huge memory usage.